frlinh/UFOs/README.md

 ## Summary
 Limitations:
 - The search fields are case-sensitive.
 This can steer users away if they are unable to generate results caused by the case sensitivity.
-- Only one input is allowed for each field.
+- The search field only allows one input at a time.
 This is limiting in case users want to search results for multiple Cities or States, or even results within a date range.

 Development recommendations:
 - Add a date range option for the Date field